 If you suffered an injury on the job, and someone other than a co-worker or your employer was negligent, you may have a Third Party Claim.
 These claims have special requirements and challenges.

-This kind of claim is like other negligence claims in Oregon.
+This kind of claim is like other personal injury claims in Oregon.
 However, you only have such a claim if someone other than your employer or a co-worker caused your injury.
-You must prove that the other person or company was at fault in causing your injury.
-In addition, you must establish a connection between the negligent or careless behavior, and the harm you suffered.
+You must prove that the other person or company was careless or broke the law in causing your injury.
+In addition, you must establish a connection between the careless behavior, and the harm you suffered.
 In many cases, your losses may be severe and lifelong.
 In order to recover for these losses, you must show how your injuries will affect you in the future, how much you will not be able to earn in the future, and the cost of your future medical care.

 These kinds of cases are governed by the Oregon Workers' Compensation statute.
 That statute provides that you must notify the workers' compensation carrier of your intent to pursue the claim against the responsible party, and before resolving the case, you must obtain consent from the workers' compensation carrier.
 Many of the losses you claim must be reimbursed to your workers' compensation carrier.
 That is why it is so important to document all of your losses.

-In some cases, the workers' comepnsation carrier may want ot hold some of your settlement if it believes that you may need to re-open your workers' compensation claim in the future.
+In some cases, the workers' compensation carrier may want ot hold some of your settlement if it believes that you may need to re-open your workers' compensation claim in the future.

 The process involved with pursuing these claims can be long, depending upon the issues involved.
 If necessary, you may need to file a lawsuit against the responsible party.
 Many cases were resolved prior to trial, but sometimes, you may need to present your case in front of a jury.